WorldHealthOrganization/mnf-sdg-stunting-overweight-2025/1 - Preparing Covariates/README.md

 folder.
 Then execute the
 `Imputation of IHME covariate data_multiple_impute.R` script.
 Ensure that all data files are correctly placed in the `Data/IHME_covs` folder.

-## Contact

-For questions or issues regarding this folder, please contact the repository maintainer.